• Home

 Now, if your partner doesn’t get home until late and you want baby and daddy to have time to play, that’s great!
 But that just means you’ll need to choose a later wake time if you can help it or be sure baby is getting in sufficient naps throughout the day.

-Read: Baby Bedtime: 4 Crucial Elements For Success
+Read: 4 Crucial Elements For A Successful Evening Routine With Baby

 If this quota gets met mostly at night, they’ll wake up all night.